AdaYuanChen/Supycap/README.md

 ### Notes
 ---
 This function supports electrochemical data in either txt or csv format.
-In a txt file, it is by default that the first coloumn of the file is assumed to be voltage (V), and the second coloumn is assumed to be current (mA) for the GCD analysis.
+In a txt file, it is by default that the first coloumn of the file is assumed to be voltage (V), and the second coloumn is assumed to be current (mA) for the CC analysis.
 The two coloumns are assumed to be seperated by space.
 However, the optional arguments, <i>x_name, y_name, delimeter and row_skip</i>, offers flexibility in dealing with more complex data files.